PartlySaneStudios/partly-sane-skies/README.md

 <img src="images/party_manager.png" alt="Party Manager" width="600" height="350" style="text-align: center;">

 ### Custom Themes

 This mod supports a variety of different themes, including dark themes, very dark themes, colorful themes, and controversially, light themes.
 You can also choose your own accent color, and create your own themes in the OneConfig menu under the theme section.
 These themes only affect the PSS user interface.

 ### Pearl Refill

 Do you use pearls for your Dungeon runs and want to refill them backup to 16?
-With the Pearlrefill command you can automatically refill it back up to 16 from any other Stacksize, there is also a Keybind (Default P) and an option to enable auto refill at Dungeon start (use at your own risk)
+With the Pearl Refill command you can automatically refill it back up to 16 from any other stack size, there is also a hot key (Default ``P``) and an option to enable auto refill at Dungeon start (use at your own risk)

 ### Watcher Ready, Message, Warning, Siren and Sound